-A few days later my mother asked him if Trey went to live in the ocean with his friend Nemo.
-My son answered, without missing a beat: "No grandma, he went down the toilet."
+A few days later my mother asked my son if Trey went to live in the ocean with his friend Nemo.
+My son raised his eyebrow and answered, without missing a beat: "No grandma, he went down the toilet."

 Sometimes, in the heat of the moment, we make promises we don't intend to keep.
 "I'll get you that report by 5 p.m."
 "Tomorrow I won't have a headache."

 While I don't condone either of those scenarios, I am especially serious about the next one: Don't offer to buy your child a new pet unless you really intend to follow through.

 Don't assume that your son and daughter was too caught up in the grief of the moment to remember your promise.
 Kids are like the Internet.
 If you put something questionable out there, I guarantee it will eventually come back to bite you.

 Tip: If you really don't want another pet fish, try to avoid carnival games that give goldfish as prizes.
-As you can see from the photo at the very top of this hub, that's how we ended up with Trey II (who was very soon after replaced by Trey III).
+As you can see from the photo at the very top of this article, that's how we ended up with Trey II (who was very soon after replaced by Trey III).

 Death Is a Fishy Business

 The issue of death can be difficult for a child of any age as well as adults.
-I can only imagine my story would be very different if we were dealing with the death of a parent, grandparent, (or even one of our cats).
+I can only imagine my story would be very different if we were dealing with the death of a parent, a grandparent, or even one of our cats.